prashanthrajagopal/startup_server/README.md

 startup_server
 ==============

-ALl of the commands below need to be run from an administrative cmd window as we will eb modifying registry ke **Setup**
+ALl of the commands below need to be run from an administrative cmd window as we will be modifying registry keys
+**Setup**
 Install ruby from http://rubyinstaller.org
 gem install sinatra thin win32-process